Reverse Osmosis Tank Not Filling?

 RO pressure tanks typically last 7-10 years.
 You do not need to replace the tank until the air bladder inside goes bad and is no longer able to push the water out of the tank.
 When this happens, typically you’ll get approximately one cup of water at normal pressure before the water pressure immediately drops to a very small stream of water, but the tank still feels heavy and full of water.
 This indicates the tank is empty and needs to be replaced.
 You do not need to replace storage the tank until the tank goes bad.

-Once your storage tank is filling up again with filtered water, you may hear noise.
-That noise below the sink simply indicates the system is now producing more water and refilling the storage tank.
+Once your storage tank is filling up again with filtered water, you may hear a gurgling noise.
+That noise is common, especially with new installations.
+This is caused by air in the tank and indicates the system is now producing water and replacing air in the pressure tank with water.
+The noise should stop after a few days.

-Or it could be an air-gap faucet noise if you have an air gap faucet with your RO system.
-A little noise is common with "air-gap" faucets -- "gurgling" noises are typically heard as the contaminated water goes to the drain line.
+Another reason you may be hearing noise could be due to the type of faucet you have connected to your RO system.
+An air-gap faucet makes more noise than a non-air-gap faucet.
+A little noise is common with "air-gap" faucets "gurgling" noises are typically heard as the contaminated water goes to the drain line.

 If you ever hear "hissing" noises, you should immediately call your local water treatment professional.
 Hissing noises may mean there is a problem with water pressure, the air gap faucet, or a leak.
 More tips available in our RO Troubleshooting Guide.